SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 TS=
 (
-    ("valu*" OR "recogni*" OR "credit*" OR "respect*" OR "acknowledg*" OR "significance" OR "importance" OR "GDP" OR "care economy" OR "contribution" OR "contribute" OR "cost$" $OR "price" OR "caregiver burden" OR "zarit burden interview" OR "CarerQol" OR "qol" OR "quality of life" )
+    ("valu*" OR "recogni*" OR "credit*" OR "respect*" OR "acknowledg*" OR "significance" OR "importance" OR "GDP" OR "care economy" OR "contribution" OR "contribute" OR "cost$" OR "price" OR "economic impact$" OR "financial impact$" OR "social impact$" OR "emotional impact$" OR "burden" OR "zarit burden interview" OR "CarerQol" OR "qol" OR "quality of life" )
     NEAR/15
         (